rschristopher/ischristtrue.com/src/ancient-views/index.md

 ### Ancient gender roles

-We imagine today that there's an ongoing battle of the sexes -- *male versus female* -- while simultaneously denying a gender binary.
+We imagine today that there's an ongoing battle of the sexes, *male versus female*, while simultaneously denying a gender binary.
 Masculinity is considered "toxic" unless it's coming from a women, which then makes her "brave".
 Femininity is scorned unless it's aped by a man identifying as a woman.

 To an enlightenment-era rationalist this would all seem absurd, but that's because rationalism fails to account for this very real phenomena.
 However, if we look to ancient worldviews then this all makes perfect sense.
-The absurd behavior merely reflects the ancient gender roles resurfacing, specifically where men and women become playthings of ancient gods.
+This absurd behavior merely reflects the ancient gender roles resurfacing, specifically where men and women become playthings of ancient "gods".

 We can find the "battle of the sexes" rhetoric emerging in the industrial revolution and in the so-called age of enlightenment.
-Importantly, this rhetoric did not exist in early Christianity nor in Judaism.
+Importantly, this rhetoric did not exist in early Christianity.

 The industrial revolution increasingly took fathers out of the family business (mostly farms) and put them into factories, a trend we see exacerbated during periods such as the
  *Great Depression*